MUL-CMS/mul-latex-templates/README.md

 ## thesis_MUL

-*   v1.1 (current)
+*   v1.3 (2023, current)
     pdfLaTeX
+    - update of ToC

+*   v1.2 (2022)
+    pdfLaTeX
+    - update of blobs to allow for more papers

+*   v1.1
+    pdfLaTeX
-    capable of including publications in pdf
+    - capable of including publications in pdf

 *   v1.0
     LaTeX + `dvips` + `ps2pdf`  _or_  pdfLaTeX